UK vs India Clothing Manufacturing: Full Breakdown

 Does India have good sustainability certification for clothing?

-Yes — India has more GOTS-certified textile processing facilities than any other country, accounting for over 40% of certified facilities globally.
+Yes, India has more GOTS-certified textile processing facilities than any other country.
 Organic cotton production and processing is a genuine strength.
 However, subcontracting in Indian factories is common and can extend supply chains beyond certified facilities.
 Always request a subcontracting disclosure statement before approving a supplier.

 What garment categories does India manufacture best?